chelnak/relay-workflow-builder/README.md

 `main.go` serves as a good example of using this package.

-The `Print` method writes directly to `stdout`, therefore output from the tool can be piped in to a new file:
+The `Write` method writes directly to `stdout`, therefore output from the tool can be piped in to a new file:

 ```bash
 go run . > my_workflow.yaml